 - Transfer duty - 5%, may be paid by the seller

 Don’t forget, if you’re paying your fees from your Australian bank account, you may be subject to fees and charges including extra costs as part of a marked up exchange rate.
 Get around this by using a payment provider which offers the mid-market exchange rate for all international transactions, such as Wise.
+If you are looking for a way to send money to Indonesia, Wise could be an option.

 Buying a holiday home - or a permanent place to settle - in Bali is a dream for many people.
 It’s a big decision and it’s crucial to do your research thoroughly to make sure you don’t fall victim to scams or end up with surprise costs.
 When you’re thinking about how to pay for your new place, don’t forget Wise, for cheap international payments which use the mid-market exchange rate.